ietf-llc/IASA2-Retrospective/MeetingNetworkAssessment/IETF-122-BoF-Agenda.md

 2. What networks need to be provided where?
     * All of the networks across the whole venue or specific networks in limited areas?
     * Do we still need an IETF network in the main hotel(s)?
+3. What is the best NOC to deliver this?
+    * All contractors or the current mix of contractors and volunteers?
+    * Volunteers as the bridge between the NOC and the IETF community?
+4. How is the NOC "managed"?
+    * How does the NOC relate to the volunteer IETF leadership structure (i.e. the IESG) or is it solely a contracted function under the LLC?
+    * How are the volunteers found, selected and managed?
+    * What form of reporting should the community get? (including dashboards and presentations at plenary)
-3. Who/how do we decide what the specific features and expectations are of the IETF network?
+5. Who/how do we decide what the specific features and expectations are of the IETF network?
     * For reference only, as this is too detailed for this BoF, these expectations could include:
         * Uptime/reliability
         * Speed/latency